andreyka26-git/andreyka26-git.github.io/_posts/2023-01-27-why-google-auth-cannot-be-without-cookies-in-dot-net.md

 ---
 layout: post
-title: "Why google auth cannot be without cookies"
+title: "Why google auth cannot be without cookies in .NET"
 date: 2023-01-27 11:02:35 -0000
 category: [".NET Auth Internals"]
 tags: [authorization]
 description: "This article is focused on understanding .AddGoogle() and .AddCookies(), why we cannot use Google authorization and authentication without Cookies.
 Why we cannot rely on OAuth flow from Google and we need application Cookies.
 We will review answers from software engineers that develop .NET language.
 They are developers of Google Auth"
+thumbnail: /assets/2023-01-27-why-google-auth-cannot-be-without-cookies-in-dot-net/logo.png
 ---

 * TOC